guzmonne/dynamodb-graph/README.md

 });
 ```

 As before, the results can be filtered further by using an `and` object whith the `data` or `type` key present.
-This will build a `FilterCondition` expression, which will discard any item that doesn't pass the filter, **after** the query operation is done.
+This will build a `FilterCondition` expression, which will discard any item that doesn't match the condition, **after** the query operation is done.

 ```javascript
 g